 Confused about the impact of the new General Data Protection Regulation?
-Worried that you aren't doing enough to meet your new obligations?
-SA Law has been helping clients to understand the new era of data protection, and guiding them towards compliance.
+Worried about meeting the May 2018 deadline?
+SA Law has been helping clients to understand the new era of data protection and guiding them towards an effective compliance roadmap.